micro-bitcoin/micro-bitcoin.github.io/README.md

 ## Installation

-The library is not listed in the Arduino Library manager yet, but you can download and install it manually.
+Search for `uBitcoin` in Arduino Library Manager and install it.

-[Download](https://github.com/micro-bitcoin/uBitcoin/archive/master.zip) the zip file from our [repository](https://github.com/micro-bitcoin/uBitcoin/) and select in Arduino IDE `Sketch` → `Include library` → `Add .ZIP library...`.
+Alternatively, [download](https://github.com/micro-bitcoin/uBitcoin/archive/master.zip) the zip file from our [repository](https://github.com/micro-bitcoin/uBitcoin/) and select in Arduino IDE `Sketch` → `Include library` → `Add .ZIP library...`.

-Or clone it into your `Documents/Arduino/libraries` folder:
+Or clone it directly into your `Documents/Arduino/libraries` folder:

 ```sh
 git clone https://github.com/micro-bitcoin/uBitcoin.git